Facing huge inventory, Target cuts vendor orders, prices - NewsBreak

 In aggressively clearing out unwanted goods, Target wants to make room for what is now in demand, including groceries and makeup products.
 But Target is also facing sharply higher costs for everything from labor to transportation and shipping, and it will offset price cuts where it can with higher prices for goods now in demand.

 “Retail inventories are elevated,” Michael Fiddelke, Target’s chief financial officer, told the Associated Press in a phone interview Monday. ”They certainly are for us, in some of the categories that we mis-forecast.
-We determined that acting aggressively was the right way to continue to fuel the business.”NOPD: 3 overnight shootings leave 1 dead, multiple injured
+We determined that acting aggressively was the right way to continue to fuel the business.”Starbucks leaving Russia, shutting down 130 stores

 Target is working with suppliers to cover costs for their vendors whose orders are being canceled.
 In some cases, some of the raw materials that were meant for some goods will instead be used for other products in higher demand, Fiddelke said.
 Many of the orders for products being canceled have a long production lead time of nine months, he said.
 Target also announced that it will add five distribution centers over the next two fiscal years.